 - Credit Utilization: The amount of debt you owe to creditors and lenders makes up 30% of your credit score.

-- Length of Credit History: How long you’ve had access to credit is worth 15% of your score.
+- Length of Credit History: How long you’ve had access to credit is worth 15% of your credit score.

-- Credit Mix and Inquiries: The diversity of the types of credit you have and the number of inquiries you’ve had in the last two years each account for 10% of your credit score.
+- Credit Mix and Inquiries: The diversity of the types of credit you have and the number of inquiries you’ve had in the past two years each account for 10% of your credit score.

-How Credit Utilization is Calculated
+How to Calculate Your Credit Utilization Rate

-So if you have two credit cards with a combined limit of $5,000 and you owe $1,000, your calculation would be 1,000 / 5,000.
-You get 0.20, which means your credit utilization ratio in this scenario is 20%.
+So if you have two credit cards with a combined credit limit of $5,000 and you owe $1,000, your calculation would be 1,000 / 5,000.
+You get 0.20, which means your overall credit utilization ratio in this scenario is 20%.

-Revolving Debt vs. Installment Debt
+Revolving Credit vs. Installment Debt

 There are a few different reasons for this.
 One is that installment loans like those on your house and car have collateral attached to them.